34 Industrial Revolution inventions that changed the world forever

 The first rechargeable battery marketed for commercial use was invented in 1859 by the French physician Gaston Plante.
 Later advancements would lead to the nickel-cadmium battery being developed in 1898 by Waldemar Jungner.

-Volta's initial invention sparked a significant amount of scientific excitement worldwide, leading to the eventual development of the field of electrochemistry.
+Volta's initial industrial revolution invention sparked a significant amount of scientific excitement worldwide, leading to the eventual development of the field of electrochemistry.

 10. The locomotive ushered in a revolution of its own